joannachael/leago/README.md

 ![League of Legends picture](https://coop-land.ru/uploads/posts/2020-01/1578739860_1.jpeg)

 ## Notes
-* Riot API has many more methods that this implementation written in Goland.
+* Riot API has many more methods than this implementation written in Golang.
 * Before using the library, it's advised to visit Riot API documentation page.

 # How to start using?